IsaacLizardKing/Throwing-Rocks-is-fun/README.md

 # Throwing-Rocks-is-fun
 Game Name: Throwing Rocks is Fun

-Intent:
+Intent: To create a simple game about throwing rocks.
+Narrative is progressed with the help of the only other person in the world, Karen.
+Karen was initially imagined to be a heckler, but now serves as a protector for the limited number of rocks on the plane that you've been thrown onto.

-Narrative Structure:
+Narrative Structure: You play as a boy thrown into a empty world with one other person named Karen.
+You are given nothing to do except to interact with the rocks around you and throw them at targets moving across the sky in front of you.
+You learn as you progress that, for some unknown reason, Karen minds very much that you are throwing all her rocks.

 Mechanics: Move with "WASD" or the arrow keys.
-Interact with rocks using "E."
+Pick up the rocks using "E." Throw the rocks using "R." And advance the dialgue using "Space."

 Aesthetics: Meant to be a calm, semi-monotonous game.